artsy/README/playbooks/migrating-postgres-with-rubyrep.md

 Delete with `hokusai [staging|production] delete --filename ./hokusai/export-old-production.yml`

-To restore to the new datanase, create the folling Yaml file as `./hokusai/import-to-new-production.yml`
+To restore to the new database, create the folling Yaml file as `./hokusai/import-to-new-production.yml`

 ```
 ---